gnosisguild/permissions-starter-kit/README.md

 Read more about conditions in the [documentation](https://docs.roles.gnosisguild.org/sdk/conditions).

+### Edit Members

+In the _members.ts_ file for your role, specify the list of addresses you want to assign the role to.

 ### Apply Updates

-Once you have defined all permissions for the role, you can apply the update to your Roles mod.
+Once you have defined all members and permissions for the role, you can apply the update to your Roles mod.
 If you need to set up a new Roles mod from scratch, refer to [this tutorial](https://www.zodiac.wiki/documentation/roles-modifier/roles-modifier-operator-tutorial).

 In your terminal, run the following command: